mit-pdos/sigmaos/cpython3.11/Doc/library/os.rst

    .. availability:: Unix.

-      The function is limited on WASI, see :ref:`wasm-availability` for more information.
+      The function is limited on Emscripten and WASI, see :ref:`wasm-availability` for more information.

-   .. versionchanged:: 3.3
+   .. versionadded:: 3.3
       Added support for specifying *path* as an open file descriptor, and the *dir_fd* and *follow_symlinks* arguments.